 This course is designed for students who need extra help in their upper school math class.
 Class size is limited.

 This course is a one semester course which helps students through career interest inventories, possible college majors, plans after college and deciding on a college major.
 Students will research beginning salaries for their chosen major and examine the job market for their chosen major upon college graduation.

 Students have many opportunities to develop their skills in leadership.
 These include:

 Working at an accelerated pace, students who audition well for the Advanced Band have the opportunity to perform challenging and entertaining pieces.
 Concepts in music theory, history, aural skills, composition, and improvisation are developed.
 A wide variety of instruments are welcome in the Advanced Band, including all woodwinds, brass, and percussion.

-Students will have the opportunity to learn to play stringed instrument from guitar to the cello.
+Students will have the opportunity to learn to play stringed instruments from guitar to the cello.
 The course is for the beginner to the most advanced string student.

 Students are introduced to mixed mediums and techniques in drawing, with an emphasis on using computer software for projects.
 Exposure will include water colors, oil pastels, soft pastels, acrylic, clay and upcycled sculpture.
 Students participate in two collaborative group art projects, as well as individual projects throughout the year.
 Secondary students attend art daily to receive college level art curriculum with exposure to all mediums including pencil, pastel, watercolor, acrylic, and pottery.